 - Government statement on higher education and research following the EU referendum

-- Government statement on funding support for EU students
+- Government statement on funding support for EU students starting in 2018

 - UK Council for International Student Affairs (UKCISA) guidance on staying in the UK as an EU student

 - Universities UK publication 'Studying in the UK - Frequently Asked Questions'

 If you have any questions, please contact the Enquiries Team.

 Marvin Rees, Mayor of Bristol, welcomes 'everyone around the world who's thinking of coming to the University of Bristol'.
 Watch Marvin's Welcome.

 We are proud to support the #WeAreInternational campaign.
 Watch the video.

 The International Office at Bristol offers information, support and advice for international students coming to study with us, and welcome and orientation activities for new students.

 Brexit and tuition fees